ericytsang/ericytsang.github.io/content/archlinux-adventures/2-systemd-services/1-startup-service.md

         > #!/bin/bash
         > echo "param_foo is $1 and param_bar is $2. service has started."
         > EOF
+        # chmod 755 /usr/bin/myservice/start.sh

     the start script logs a message involving some command-line arguments.

-4. create the `stop.sh` stop script that is run upon stopping the service in the `/usr/bin/myservice` directory.
+5. create the `stop.sh` stop script that is run upon stopping the service in the `/usr/bin/myservice` directory.

         # cat << EOF > /usr/bin/myservice/stop.sh
         > #!/bin/bash
         > echo "param_foo is $1 and param_bar is $2. service has stopped."
         > EOF
+        # chmod 755 /usr/bin/myservice/stop.sh

     the stop script logs a message involving some command-line arguments.

-5. start the service then check the status of the service to make sure that the service has started correctly.
+6. start the service then check the status of the service to make sure that the service has started correctly.

         # systemctl start myservice
         # systemctl status myservice

-6. stop the service then check the status of the service to make sure that the service has stopped correctly.
+7. stop the service then check the status of the service to make sure that the service has stopped correctly.

         # systemctl stop myservice
         # systemctl status myservice

+8.  congratulations! :) you've just created yourself a service. consider enabling to automatically start up the service upon system boot up.

+        # systemctl enable myservice